jeykanth99/quantum-k-means/README.md

 # quantum-k-means
-A Qiskit implementation of a version of the quantum k-means algortihm.
+A Qiskit implementation of a version of the quantum k-means algorithm.